BonesTheGhost/WebPG/README.md

 August 6th, 2020:
 - Tried to fix the buttons not aligning correctly in the mobile layout, no good results to push for today.

+August 7th, 2020:
+- Didn't have any good changes for today.
 ======================================================================